Let me tell you bit of my story:

 I memorized scriptures to support my cause.
 Not unlike Paul, I hunted down all who spoke of grace, carelessness and above all, freedom.
 The Horses of the Apocalypse had nothing on me.
-I was a dreadfully religious site.
+I was a dreadfully religious sight.

 Note: All scripture will be filtered through the eyes of our perception of the Author.

 Since I had no understanding that I was already fully pleasing to Him, every verse I read spoke only one concept to me.
 Love and acceptance is earned.
 Because of that, the Sabbath rest that comes from resting in His love eluded me.
 It was a ghost, a shadow that had no figure in front of it.
 Whispers of acceptance would creep into my head and be dismissed as lies.
 To say I struggled with contentment would be akin to one saying a brick was thrown into the air and “struggled” to take flight.
 It was all beyond me.
 I lived in the melancholic twilight of the shadowlands.
 Saved and….. lost.

 And so, one day, I sat looking outside the window of my room.
 Tears streaming down my cheeks as I pondered on a revelation that was given me, having asked the Lord to give me a sign of His love, a sign He accepted me.
 On that spring day, on my 20th birthday, I had the single most life-changing conversation with God I ever had up to that moment.